hanzhang-geog/hanzhang-geog.github.io/_pages/about.md

 ## 👋 Hello, I’m Han Zhang (张涵)

-🎓 I’m a senior undergraduate student majoring in **Geographic Information Science** the [College of Geomatics and Geoinformation](https://cgg.glut.edu.cn/), [Guilin University of Technology](https://www.glut.edu.cn/).
+🎓 I’m a senior undergraduate student majoring in **Geographic Information Science** at the [College of Geomatics and Geoinformation](https://cgg.glut.edu.cn/), [Guilin University of Technology](https://www.glut.edu.cn/).
 📝 My minor is **Big Data Intelligent Drawing and Simulation**.

 ---